1885 - 1916

 Panel Ref: E.11

-At the time of the 1891 census the family is resident in The Butcher’s Arms in Huntingdon Road, Pidley.
-His father is a general labourer.
-They have four children, Charles is one year old.
+At the time of the 1891 Census the family is resident in The Butcher’s Arms in Huntingdon Road, Pidley.
+His father, is aged 30, a general labourer, his mother Frances is aged 34.
+They have four children, Walter is aged 5, George is aged 4, Hilda is aged 2, Charles is aged 1.

-In 1901 they are still at the Butcher’s Arms.
-His father is the publican and also employed as a porter(?) on a farm.
-They have nine children, Charles is 10.
-His elder brothers Walter, 15, and George, 14, are agricultural labourers.
+On the 1901 Census the family are still at the Butcher’s Arms.
+His father, is the publican and also employed as a horse carter on a farm.
+They have nine children, Charles is aged 10.
+His elder brothers Walter, is aged 15, and George is aged, 14, and are agricultural labourers, Hilda is aged12, Amy is aged 9, Dora is aged 7, Gladys is aged 6, Arthur is aged 4 and Harry is aged 1.

 Walter emigrated to Canada in 1905.

-The 1911 census finds them still living at the Butcher’s Arms.
-His father, 50, is no longer a publican, but is now employed as a farm shepherd and jobbing gardener.
-His mother is 53, George, 24, is a farm labourer, Charley is 20, occupation illegible, Dora, 17, has no occupation, and Harry, 11, and Bertie, 9, are at school.
+The 1911 Census finds them still living at the Butcher’s Arms.
+His father, is aged 50, is no longer a publican, but is now employed as a farm shepherd and jobbing gardener.
+His mother is aged 53.
+THey advised that they had been married for 26 years, and have had 10 children, 9 of whom have survived.
+They have five children declared in the household; George, is aged 24, and is a farm labourer, Charley is aged 20, and is a farm labourer/servant (code 140), Dora, is aged 17, and has no occupation, and Harry, is aged 11, and Bertie, aged 9, are at school.

-He enlisted in Huntingdon on 29th January, 1915 aged 25 years and two months,occupation labourer, he was five feet five and half inches tall, had a fresh complexion, brown eyes and dark brown hair.
+He enlisted in Huntingdon on 29th January 1915, aged 25 years and two months, his occupation was as a labourer, he was described as being five feet five and half inches tall, weighed 140 lbs, with a 35” chest, and had a fresh complexion, brown eyes and dark brown hair.
 He was serving as Private 1239 in the 2nd Huntingdonshire (Reserve) Cyclist Battalion and was discharged on the 08th March, 1915 on medical grounds (mitral valvular disease of the heart).

 Proceedings of the District Military Tribunal were reported in the Cambridge Independent Press on 10th March 1916: “Charles Bitten (26), cowman, of Pidley, was granted an absolute exemption.”